humdrum-tools/humdrum-documentation/guide/ch33/index.md

 is a low vowel.

 A preponderance of high vowels is often associated with sarcasm, irony or humor.
-Taunting sounds made by children ("nya, nya \...") commonly use high vowels mixed with nasals.
+Taunting sounds made by children ("nya, nya &hellip;") commonly use high vowels mixed with nasals.
 Similarly, high/nasal vocal sounds are often used by comedians and actors to produce a \`funny\' voice.